phillipsj/phillipsj/input/posts/deploying-dash-to-google-app-engine.md

 ## Guide Completed

 I hope you found this helpful and informative.
-This is a basic example  and there is a lot of customization that can be configured with the *app.yaml*.
+This is a basic example, and there is a lot of customization that can be configured with the *app.yaml*.
 As always, don't hesitate to reach out to me on social media or Github.

 Thanks for reading,